UMAprotocol/UMIPs/UMIPs/vBNTBNT as price identifiers.md

 # Price Feed Implementation

-To get the price of of both and vBNT/BNT, the following script can be used.
+The following script can be used to get the 10 minute SMA price of BNT/vBNT.
 The script has 2 dependencies along with requiring an archive node URL.

 Install the dependencies by running ` npm install web3` and `npm install decimal.js`.